-Halloween and the final of the great british bake off all within one week of each other doesn’t happen all that often, so it felt like it would be rude not to combine the two.
-The final of GBBO this year was royal themed, with pavlova crowns, Victoria sponges and picnic tea fit for a queen.
+Halloween and the final of the great british bake off all within one week of each other doesn’t happen all that often, but last year it did, so it felt like it would be rude not to combine the two.
+The final of GBBO last year was royal themed, with pavlova crowns, Victoria sponges and picnic tea fit for a queen.
 The most halloween appropriate queen I could think of was the Evil Queen from snow white and the seven dwarfs, both the disney version and the american series Once Upon a Time, which I really really like.
 I decided to combine the picnic tea and pavlova signature bake into an afternoon tea she would appreciate, (I’m not sure she actually “loves” anything except that mirror of hers).

 Including the pavlova style meringue crown was perfect as it’s my favourite dessert which I usually only make at Christmas.
 I thought a crown with lots of teeth dripping with blood would be her kind of thing so I made an italian meringue (80g of egg white to 215g castor sugar, heated with a little water to 113.5c) which holds it’s shape when piped and then baked it in the oven at 150c to crisp it up.
 It was made of two 9 inch discs and a smaller top to make the crown.
 Whipped cream, blackberries, raspberries and strawberries made the filling along with a thick raspberry “jelly” (according to Mary Berry this week it isn’t jam if the seeds are sieved out), made with less sugar than traditional jam to keep it tart enough to offset the sweet meringue.